fontfish/Wolf-and-Poems/Thoughts_on_FOSS.md

 With my current level of programming ability, there is little I can do about this.
 In future, however, I hope to be able to contribute more to both LTR and non-LTR text layout in Open Source software.
 My long-term goal is to eventually create a simple CJK vertical writing document editor.

+## Examples

+Some examples of where vertical text support might be needed or wanted.
+Here, I have used English and Japanese as example languages, but these could just as easily be Arabic and Chinese or any other horizontal vertical/dual-direction language.

+* A native English-speaking student studying English literature might need to place a picture of the original text of Beowulf alongside a typed transliteration.
+A student doing the same with a Japanese text, however, would have to do more work to move between the original vertical text and a horizontal digital transliteration.

+* A small charity organisation might want to be able to use vertical text on a flyer.
+For vertcial text in English, this would usually mean rotating the text box to simply make it “sideways”.
+In Japan, where the letters would need to be rotated individually, this may present the challenge of having to rearrange the text by hand.

 ### My own use of FOSS programs to typeset poems in multiple languages

 When putting together the book of poems I produced, I eventually settled on Inkscape as my favoured tool for typesetting multiple languages in multiple directions.
 At the time, I used Debian Testing to give me access to the newer features in Inkscape I needed, but which are now available in Debian Stable as well.
 In order to set the English and Scots translations, I set up one text frame for each, using another only to right-align some text or for the sake of a pleasing layout.